-A. Classification Plan.
+- A. Classification Plan.
 A classification plan will be established for all County positions.
-The plan will consist of classifications as defined and described in the official class specifications as adopted by the Board of Supervisors.

-B. Allocation of Positions.
-All positions in the County service will be allocated to an appropriate classification in the classification plan pursuant to an analysis performed by the Human Resource Director and approval by the Board of Supervisors.

-C. Class Specification.
+The plan will consist of classifications as defined and described in the official class specifications as adopted by the Board of Supervisors. - B. Allocation of Positions.
+All positions in the County service will be allocated to an appropriate classification in the classification plan pursuant to an analysis performed by the Human Resource Director and approval by the Board of Supervisors. - C. Class Specification.
 A written description, known as a class specification, will be prepared for each job classification.
 Class specifications are descriptive and not restrictive.
-Each class specification shall include the following:

-- 1. A general definition of the job classification; - 2.
+Each class specification shall include the following: - 1.
+A general definition of the job classification; - 2.
 Any specific factors which distinguish the job classification from similar job classifications; - 3.
 The general placement of the job classification in the County organizational structure; - 4.
 The essential functions of the job to be performed; - 5.
-The essential duties and responsibilities of the job to be performed;

-- 6. The knowledge, skill and ability requirements to successfully perform the job; - 7.
+The essential duties and responsibilities of the job to be performed; - 6.
+The knowledge, skill and ability requirements to successfully perform the job; - 7.
 Any general or specific educational and/or experience requirements or preferences; - 8.
 Any licensing and certification requirements; - 9.
 The working conditions and physical and mental requirements of the job; - 10.
 The classification specification shall also indicate the date on which it was prepared, a bargaining unit designation, FLSA status, and an EEO reporting category; - 11.
-Any other information deemed necessary or desirable by the Human Resources Director. - D. Reclassification.
+Any other information deemed necessary or desirable by the Human Resources Director.

+- D. Reclassification.
 A position may be reclassified after completion of a classification study.
 A position may be reclassified to a higher class, a lower class or another class at the same level. - 1.
 A Department Head may request a reclassification. - 2.
 Reclassification requests from the Department Head must be made in writing to the Human Resources Director during the budget process.
 At the discretion of the Human Resources Director, in consultation with the County Administrative Officer, a specific time period may be set aside for reclassification requests during any Fiscal Year. - 3.
-Incumbents in a position being considered for reclassification shall be allowed to provide statements and evidence as may affect the reclassification of the position. - 4.
-Incumbents of reclassified positions may be moved to the level of the reclassification if the position is reclassified to a higher level in a class series and the incumbent has performed the duties and responsibilities of the higher level classification and met minimum qualifications of the higher level, as determined by the Human Resources Director, in his or her sole discretion.
+Incumbents in a position being considered for reclassification shall be allowed to provide statements and evidence as may affect the reclassification of the position.

+4. Incumbent

+met minimum qualifications of the higher level, as determined by the Human Resources Director, in his or her sole discretion.
 In some instances, the reclassification study will result in the allocation of a new position or classification that may require a new recruitment, as determined by the Human Resources Director, in consultation with the CAO.
 The employee's anniversary date and step will not change.
 The Human Resources Director's decision may be appealed by the Department Head to the County Administrative Officer within ten (10) calendar days after the decision has been made in writing to the appropriate parties.
 The County Administrative Officer's decision shall be final.